Anesthesia Tech vs. Surgical Technologist: Comparing These Distinct OR Positions

 Though a hospital OR might be the first place you'd expect to find them, it's certainly not the only place.
 Anesthesia is also needed in places like dentists’ offices and surgical outpatient clinics.
 It’s also important to note that anesthesia techs sometimes work with patients who are awake, such as in the case of an epidural during labor or other anesthetic spinal injections.

 Surgical technologists, on the other hand, assist with other aspects of surgeries, not just those related to anesthesia.
 They help prep the OR by sterilizing equipment, ensuring that the necessary supplies are in stock and preparing medications that will be needed during surgery.

 They’re also responsible for prepping patients before surgery begins, including transporting them to the OR and disinfecting incision sites—not to mention double-checking important details, like ensuring they’re planning the correct surgery for the correct patient!

 Surgical technologists take an active role during operations by passing tools and supplies to surgeons and keeping careful track of each tool that is used to ensure that nothing is accidentally “left behind” inside a patient.

 After an operation is over, the process is reversed, with surgical technologists tidying up and sterilizing the OR and transferring patients to their recovery areas.
 Like anesthesia techs, surgical technologists are most likely to work in a hospital setting, though some also work in outpatient clinics.

-Anesthesia tech vs. surgical technologist: Salary and job outlook
+Anesthesia tech vs. surgical technologist: Job outlook